broadinstitute/molecular-data-provider/transformers/rephub/README.md

-## How to deploy Drug Repurposing Hub transformer
+## How to deploy Drug Repurposing Hub

 ### Package transformer